-When policy costings are to be publicly released, a copy will be provided to the Parliament House offices of the Prime Minister, the Leader of the Opposition and the Leader of a minority party.
+When policy costings are to be publicly released, a copy will be provided to the Parliament House offices of the Prime Minister, the Leader of the Opposition, and the Leader of a minority party.
 A copy of the relevant costing will be provided to the requesting party first.
-Shortly after the delivery of the costings, they will be publicly released on the joint Treasury/Finance election costings website, www.electioncostings.gov.au.
+Shortly after the delivery of the costing to the requesting party, they will be publicly released on the joint Treasury and Finance election costings website: www.electioncostings.gov.au.